nodia/gollum/readme.md

 # Gollum

-Gollum is a graphical user interface post-commit hook tool for using TortoiseSVN, Review Board and BugZilla for Windows.
+Gollum is A graphical user interface post-commit hook tool for TortoiseSVN to create Review Board tickets and update BugZilla bugs.
 It provides an easy way to create a diff of a commit, post the diff to
 Review Board and update a bug on BugZilla if one was fixed in the commit.

 ## Setting up Gollum